 - Invest in a robotic vacuum cleaner.
 These devices use smart sensors to stay within the confines of a room and can remove surface dirt from carpeting and hard flooring.
 Some can also be set up to connect to WiFi or voice-activated home assistance, such as Alexa or Google Assistant, to make cleaning even easier.

 - Use a mopping robot for cleaning hard flooring.
 Slippery floors and low vision are not a good combination, but robotic mopping tools can do the work for you without as much risk.

 - Use a window cleaning robot.
 Dirty windows can make a home look dingy and dirty.
-Get getting a glare-free clean when you cannot see well is difficult.
+Getting a glare-free clean when you cannot see well is difficult, though.
 A robotic window cleaner can make this task easier and automatic.

 Home maintenance and repairs

-- Integrate requests for home service and repairs with a home assistant, like Alexa or Google Assistant.
+- Integrate requests for home service and repairs with a home assistant, such as Alexa or Google Assistant.
 This will make it easier to contact a service professional when you need assistance with something in your home.

 - Use audio reminders through a phone or computer calendar to remind you about important home maintenance tasks that you can do yourself.
 Changing the furnace filter, as an example, is something that a person with low vision can and should do regularly, and using a calendar will remind you to take care of this important task.

 - Install a water leak detection alarm system.
 Water leaks that go unnoticed can cause thousands of dollars of damage around your home.
 Place a water leak detection system with an alarm in your home — especially in vulnerable areas like the basement or crawl space — so you will be notified of a problem before it can create too much costly damage.